[First published in Broad Street Review, 2 Jan 2014, as “The sound of the music“]

 “Yes, I am,” he answered.

-The quick acceptance of revisiting the opening hymn of Vespers, “Wie schön leuchtet der Morgenstern” (“How Fair the Bright and Morning Star”), papered over some real issues with which I’d have to grapple, of volume, voicings, phrasings.
-But I did say “Yes,” and without very much thought on it.
+My quick agreement to revisiting the opening hymn of Vespers, “Wie schön leuchtet der Morgenstern” (“How Fair the Bright and Morning Star”), papered over some real issues.
+I’d have to grapple with volume, voicings, phrasings, and more.
+But I did say “Yes,” and without very much thought or worry about it.

-If I’ve made it work in its new ensemble, there will be no better and no worse.
-Apples and oranges, you might say, or the sweet tang of fruit compared with the smoothness of a soup stock begun in butter-sautéed onions.
-Incomparable.
+If I’ve made it work, there will be no better ensemble and no worse.
+They will be apples and oranges, or the sweet tang of fruit compared to a soup stock begun in butter-sautéed onions.
+Each will serve its purpose.

-“Composer intent” is the grail behind every performance-practice discussion, and I do trust it.
-It is, I believe, the most important consideration in trying to figure out how something ought to be played.
-I believe this because I know from experience how music grows out of the instruments themselves, out of the sounds composers spend so much time trying to assemble rightly, idiomatically.
-All the thought processes—all the millions of decisions we make consciously and subconsciously—lock the music into a form that cannot be shaken, not without irreparable damage.
+“Composer intent” is the grail behind every performance-practice discussion.
+It is a valid consideration in trying to discern how something ought to be played.
+I know from experience how music grows out of the instruments themselves, out of the sounds composers spend so much time trying to assemble rightly and idiomatically.
+All the thought processes—all those millions of decisions we make consciously and subconsciously—lock the music into a form that cannot be shaken, not without irreparable damage.

 Until we change our minds.